Masterpiece Story: Subway by Lily Furedi

-Here we have a horrified image, of a decapitated head of Medusa, for which the model was apparently a male youth.
-Medusa is severed but still conscious.
-He or she just realised its mortality–in a most horror way.
-Blood pours from it in thick streaks.
-Medusa screams in silence.
-The serpents are only the silent witnesses.
+Here, we have a horrifying image of a decapitated head of Medusa, for which the model was apparently a male youth.
+Medusa’s head is severed but still conscious.
+The mythical creature just realized their mortality–in the most horrible way.
+Blood pours from Medusa’s head in thick streaks.
+She screams in silence.
+The serpents are only silent witnesses.

 Caravaggio was commissioned to make this masterpiece as a gift for the Grand Duke of Tuscany, Ferdinando I de Medici.
 It was supposed to enter the Medici collection in Florence (to the Armory of the Uffizi), as a competition against Leonardo da Vinci, who by that time had been dead for 80 years.

 Medusa was painted on a wooden shield, which alluded to a story about the young Leonardo, whose father once asked him to decorate a shield.
 Leonardo went into the fields and collected snakes, lizards, and insects, assembling them into a hybrid monster which he painted on the object.
 The broad wooden piece is also, of course, referring to the shield from Athena which was cunningly used to exploit Medusa’s power to petrify people.
 This iconography was often used by the Medici to represent their military power.